Byron Vazakas: Life

 Vazakas died in Reading Hospital on September 30, 1987, after a brief illness, a few days after his 82nd birthday.
 He is buried in Gethsemane Cemetery, Laureldale, PA.
 The tombstone, placed by Byron’s devoted brother Alex, reads “Night Transfigured.”

-Byron's two brothers, Alex and Donald passed away in 1996 and 2000.
+Byron's two brothers, Alex and Donald died in 1996 and 2000.
 Donald's son, Tom currently resides in San Diego with his two children Ben and Saul Vazakas.

 Vazakas’ papers were organized by his literary executor, Professor Manfred Zitzman, of Albright College.
 They were willed to Albright College, where they are held in the Special Collections, Gingrich Library.
 Besides the five volumes of poetry and other uncollected poetry, the papers yielded 22 plays, three novels, some short stories and articles, and numerous sketches.
 Vazakas also left packets of all the versions of many poems, the first one on the bottom and the final revision on the top.
 Following the death of Alex Vazakas, additional materials were discovered in a storage unit in the Highlands, Reading, PA, where Alex last resided.